z-gpt/my-storefront/blocks/commerce-checkout-bopis/README.md

 This guide will walk you through the steps to extend the Checkout to support the Buy Online, Pickup In-Store (BOPIS) functionality.

+## Hands on

+We'll use the **commerce-checkout** block as our starting point and iteratively update it to meet the new product requirements.

+> [!NOTE]
+> Please note the _**commerce-checkout.js**_ block is the only one that is fully functional up-to-date with the latest Drop-ins versions.
+> Use the following guidelines just as a reference when creating a new checkout experience.

 ## Step-by-Step Process:

 ### 1. Update Content Fragment